Republican businessman to run for Louisiana governor in 2019

 Republicans have targeted Edwards for ouster since his long-shot election win in 2015.
 The West Point graduate and former state lawmaker is the only Democratic governor in the conservative Deep South, and he's the first Democrat to win statewide office in Louisiana since 2008.
 GOP leaders contend that victory was a fluke, and they've hammered Edwards as out of step with the majority of his state's voters on taxes, spending and other issues.

+With news of his first opponent, Edwards defended his record.
+He pointed to unemployment rates that have fallen below the rates when he entered office, a stabilized state budget and criminal justice law changes that helped Louisiana relinquish its title as the nation's top jailer.
+He said his decision to expand the state's Medicaid program has saved Louisiana millions of dollars, increased jobs and cut the uninsured rate in half.

+"I'm proud of my record as governor, and I look forward to earning another four years by continuing to put Louisiana first," the governor said in a statement.

-Rispone said he'll make an official campaign announcement later this year, after the November congressional elections.
+Rispone said he'll make an official campaign announcement after the November congressional elections.
 He said he'll talk more then about his reasons for entering the race and his campaign platform.
 But he said he filed his paperwork to start fundraising.

 "I didn't want to wait any longer.
 I wanted to get it out, start calling my friends," Rispone said.